Demant: History

+21st century

 William Demant Holding A/S acquired the Danish manufacturer Interacoustics, that specializes in diagnostic instruments and audiometers.
-The Group further expands its portfolio with diagnostics instruments with the acquisition of Amplivox in 2008 and Grason-Stadler in 2009.
-At this point, Demant's Diagnostics Instruments solidifies its position as the world's largest supplier of diagnostic equipment.

-In 2003, German company Sennheiser electronic and William Demant Holding A/S establish a joint venture to produce and sell headsets for office and gaming, which will later be operated by Demant alone under the brand name EPOS.
+The Group further expanded its portfolio with diagnostics instruments with the acquisition of Amplivox in 2008 and Grason-Stadler in 2009.
+At this point, Demant's Diagnostics Instruments solidified its position as the world's largest supplier of diagnostic equipment.
+In 2003, the German company Sennheiser electronic and William Demant Holding A/S establish a joint venture to produce and sell headsets for office and gaming, which would later be operated by Demant alone under the brand name EPOS.

-In 2005, William Demant Holding A/S moves its headquarters and, at that time, 475 employees, to Smørum on the outskirts of Copenhagen.
-The location is still the headquarter today.

-Oticon establishes a subsidiary in Finland.
+In 2005, William Demant Holding A/S moved its headquarters and, at that time, 475 employees, to Smørum on the outskirts of Copenhagen.
+The location is still the headquarters today.
+Oticon established a subsidiary in Finland.